mau-webb/mau-webb.github.io/resurser/da354b-ht24/6-webbapplikationer/lecture.md

 @route('/')
 def index():
-	'''Returns the start page
+	"""Returns the start page

 	Returns:
 		template : index
-	'''
+	"""
 	# Creates and returns the template "index" (views/index.html) with the current standings (votes)
 	return template("index", votes=get_votes() )

 @route('/vote', method='POST')
 def vote():
-	'''Register a vote, and then redirects to the start page
+	"""Register a vote, and then redirects to the start page

 	Notes:
 		- The vote is sent by a from (method = POST) with the key "vote"
 		- The vote is added to the file "static/standings.json"
-	'''
+	"""
 	# Recives the vote send from a from (method=POST) by the key "vote"
 	vote = request.forms.get("vote")
 	# Get the current standing (votes)